 We have commitments to extend credit and letters of credit to satisfy the financing needs of our borrowers.
-These financial instruments involve, to varying degrees, elements of credit risk that may be recognized in the financial statements.
+These financial instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized on the financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the loan contract.
 Standby letters of credit are agreements to pay a beneficiary if there is a default on a contractual arrangement.
-At December 31, 2020, we had commitments to extend credit and unexercised commitments related to standby letters of credit of \$998.2 million.
-Additionally, we had \$16.4 million of issued standby letters of credit as of December 31, 2020.
+At December 31, 2021, we had commitments to extend credit and unexercised commitments related to standby letters of credit of \$1.2 billion.
+Additionally, we had \$19.3 million of issued standby letters of credit as of December 31, 2021.